Sheriff slings mud ... at groundbreaking ceremony

 NOKOMIS — Clouds and light drizzle didn’t dampen spirits at Monday’s groundbreaking ceremony marking the beginning of construction of the new Sarasota County Sheriff’s support services facility in Nokomis.

-Sheriff Tom Knight thanked a crowd huddled under a tent, some wearing rubber boots, on the site at 16501 Honore Avenue near the Laurel Road Interstate 75 interchange.
+Sheriff Tom Knight thanked a crowd huddled under a tent, some wearing rubber boots, on the site at 16501 Honore Ave. near the Laurel Road Interstate 75 interchange.

 County Commissioners Charles Hines and Al Maio spoke before a crowd of about 50 people at the 20 minute ceremony.